daveoftheparty/speedy-moq/README.md

 If you don't get the codefix (the lightbulb), it may be one of these reasons:
 - Extension isn't ready yet.
 It may take 3-5 seconds to read your code and prepare suggestions from the time a .cs file is first opened in the IDE.
 - Your interface name is misspelled.
+Code completion should help avoid that. _Your interface name must be the only text on a line, other than whitespace._
 - Your test project does not yet reference the project where the interface is declared.
 - The extension doesn't recognize the file you are editing as a test file.
 Currently test file detection is a simple matter of looking to see if any of these statements appear in your .cs file.
 If the extension is missing a test framework, please let me know.
 	- `using NUnit.Framework;`